smajida/afm_ingest/README.md

 There are two types of detections, ````centroid```` which provides information only on the center of the fire detection and ````footprint```` which additionally contains a detection polygon stored in the ````det_poly```` field.

-The sensor field identifies the exact sensor from which the fire detection originates, for example for the MODIS instrument, this may be Aqua or Terra.
+The sensor field identifies the exact sensor from which the fire detection originates, for example for the MODIS instrument, this field indicates the particular spacecraft (Aqua or Terra).